-Winter is in full swing, with temperatures dropping into the single digits overnight, but bikers can persevere until snow hits the road.
+Winter is in full swing, but bikers can persevere until snow hits the road.
 The key to riding through the winter comes down to the proper gear.
 Think of it this way: Invest in quality options to keep you warm and dry, and you won’t need to spend as much on SEPTA, or gas, for years to come.

 After suiting up, winter cycling is all about adhering to a few basic safety principles.
 Get those lights flashing (front and rear) and put these tips to use to keep you cruising into spring.

-“With the right apparel, you can ride in any temperature or any climate, and you can do it comfortably,” says Sean Burger, product specialist at Philadelphia Bikesmith and Main Line Cycles, and a city commuter of six years.
+Use layers with the right materials.
+“With the right apparel, you can ride in any temperature or any climate, and you can do it comfortably,” says Sean Burger, product specialist at Philadelphia Bikesmith and Main Line Cycles, and a city commuter.
 “Yes, it’s getting very cold, but there are other places that are colder and people ride year-round — there’s apparel designed for all temps.”

 Burger says a good rule of thumb is to find breathable fabrics that wick moisture away from the body while being thick enough to strike a balance between warmth and mobility.